Cawdor Barracks: Units

-Role and operations

-Cawdor Barracks is home to the 14 Signal Regiment ("14 Signals"), the British Army's electronic warfare unit.
-The Regiment remains on site and has a headquarters squadron and five signal squadrons, one of which is based at RAF Digby.

 Future

 In November 2016, the Ministry of Defence (MOD) announced that Cawdor Barracks would close in 2024.
 This was later extended to 2028.

+In December 2023, the Ministry of Defence announced plans for Cawdor to host one of three Deep Space Advanced Radar Capability sites, a program between the UK, US and Australia.
+The site is due to be active by the end of the decade.